Forced Confessions Defense

 Your Constitutional Rights

-The safest practice for anybody who is charged with a crime, under investigation for a crime or under suspicion of having committed a crime is to first, stay calm and realize that everyone has a right to remain silent.
+The safest practice for anybody who is charged with a crime, under investigation for a crime or under suspicion of having committed a crime is to stay calm and be aware that everyone has a right to remain silent.
 There is always time to give a statement throughout the justice system.
 The timing, however, is crucial.
-Whenever a person is under suspicion, investigation or actually charged with a crime, the person should calmly request to remain silent and request an attorney.
-Under the law, a person who requests an attorney must be accorded immediate respect by any law enforcement officer who is mandated to stop all further questioning and interrogation until that person has a lawyer.
+Whenever a person is under suspicion or investigation or has actually been charged with a crime, the person should calmly request to remain silent and request an attorney.
+Under the law, a person who requests an attorney must be accorded immediate respect by any law enforcement officer who is then mandated to stop all further questioning and interrogation until that person has a lawyer.

 Silver Spring False Confession Lawyer